 The stories where she has the most above-baseline abilities and equipment also tend to be the ones where her characterisation is more distinctive.

 These, as usual in fiction, allow for magically efficient impersonations.
 Especially since Catwoman can mimic voices, given enough material and practice.

 In one story, Catwoman has pro-level beautician skills.
 Heh, why not.

 In another story, the Catwoman could create a successful fashion magazine within a month (!).
 She then manages its rise into spin-offs and media events.
 Cats are known for their natural publishing instincts, so that’s credible.

 And that one time in 1947, Catwoman was a solid equestrienne.

-The original cat-acombs are an underground labyrinth, were even Batman and Robin were lost for hours.
+The original cat-acombs are an underground labyrinth, where even Batman and Robin were lost for hours.

 Beyond the weak pun, the cat-acombs are notable since the Cat, who is simply a masked thief at that point, suddenly uses a more super-villain-ish asset.

 These guns are seldom actually used.
 And if she pulls the trigger, it’ll normally be for indirect tactics.
-Say, shooting lamps to gain cover darkness.
+Say, shooting lamps to gain the cover of darkness.
 Still, she does that with solid accuracy.

 She also sometimes carries a knife, but this is solely for utility.